Gary Jones is a talented improv, stage, and screen actor best known for his performance as Walter Harriman on Stargate: SG-1.

 The other guys are all a laugh.

-Kurt Manwaring: What is the most bizarre thing you have ever seen a fellow “Stargate” cast member do between takes?
+What is the most bizarre thing Gary Jones ever saw a fellow Stargate cast member do between takes?

 The first time we met on-set, we shook hands and I think he fused two of the knuckles in my right hand.
-Jesus Christ, he was strong.
+He was strong.
 He once told me that he’d get up around 6:00 am and do 500 push-ups every morning.
 His arms were like Seabiscuit’s hind legs.

-He crushed my hand and said, “Hi, I’m Don S. Davis and I’m 235 pounds of rompin’ stompin’ Missouri bullshit.”
+He crushed my hand and said, “Hi, I’m Don S. Davis and I’m 235 pounds of rompin’ stompin’ Missouri bullsh*t.”
 Hilarious.

-Kurt Manwaring: What do you think of the drive to revive “Stargate” for a fourth in-canon series?
+What does Gary Jones think of the drive to revive Stargate for a fourth in-canon series?

 I met so many awesome people on that show.
 Hard to list all of them but here’s a crack in no particular order: RDA, Paul McGillion, Peter DeLuise, Andy Mikita, Martin Wood, Amanda Tapping, Paul Brown (Legends Memorabilia), Don Davis, Barry Fredericks (costumes), Brad Wright, Joe Malozzi, Damian Kindler… huge list.